kodedlua/portfolio_page/README.md

 # Portfolio Website

 This is a simple portfolio website project created by Jakub Wojtczak.
 It showcases my work and skills in a clean and fairly minimal design.
-It was somewhat vagly inspired by [https://webflow.com/templates/html/bemine-website-template](bemine) website template
+_It was somewhat vagly inspired by [bemine](https://webflow.com/templates/html/bemine-website-template) website template_

 ## Features